 Leaf shape isn’t the only way to tell one species of tree from another.
 There are several ways to tell trees apart and those methods come in handy at this time of year.

-People who would like to learn more about how to identify trees in winter should register for the Missouri Department of Conservation’s (MDC) virtual program “Winter Tree ID.”
-This free online event will be 10-11 a.m. on Jan.
-15 and is being put on by staff at MDC’s Shepherd of the Hills Conservation Center.
-People can register at:
+People who would like to learn more about how to identify trees in winter should register for the Missouri Department of Conservation’s (MDC) virtual program “Winter Tree ID,” a free event from 10-11 a.m. on Jan.
+27. This online program is being put on by the staff of MDC’s Shepherd of the Hills Conservation Center.
+People can register for this program at: